What is obesity? How to know if you are obese.

 Nevertheless, it is a common, useful method for many people.

-The most popular tables used to measure obesity
+Tables used to measure what is obesity

 The fourth and final way to diagnose obesity is based on tables that come from statistics compiled over the years by various organizations including the U. S. Army and the U. S. National Center for Health Statistics.